jillesvangurp/es-kotlin-client/README.md

 # Development status

-While **this is a pre-1.0 version**, it should be perfectly fine for general use at this point.
+This library should be perfectly fine for general use at this point.
 Also note, that you can always access the underlying Java client, which is stable.
-However, major refactorings do still happen ocassionally and there is still a lot to learn.

-Kotlin recently added co-routines and using that is an obvious use case for Elasticsearch.
-Basic support for this has been added.
-However, several things in this client have yet to be updated to make full use of this.
-We expect the main use case for most users will be asynchronous searches, which is one of the things that are already fully supported.
+However, until we release 1.0, refactoring can still happen ocassionally.

+Currently the main blockers for a 1.0 are:

+- ES 7.5.x should include my pull request to enable suspendCancellableCoRoutine
+- We recently added reflection based code generation that scans the sdk and adds some useful extension functions.
+More feature work here is coming.
+- We depend on a few things related to flow and co-routines that still require annotations like `@InternalCoroutinesApi`.
+Ideally we get rid of needing that anywhere before 1.0.
+- Currently asynchronous is optional and I want to make this the default way of using the library as this can be so nice with co-routines and should be the default in a modern web server.

 If you want to contribute, please file tickets, create PRs, etc. For bigger work, please communicate before hand before committing a lot of your time.
+I'm just inventing this as I go.
+Let me know what you think.

 ## Compatibility

-The general goal is to keep this client compatible with the current stable version of Elasticsearch.
+The general goal is to keep this client in sync with the current stable version of Elasticsearch.
 We rely on the most recent 7.x version.
-Presumably, this works fine against any 6.x node with the exception of some changes in APIs or query DSL; and possibly some older versions.
+From experience, this mostly works fine against any 6.x node with the exception of some changes in APIs or query DSL; and possibly some older versions.
+Likewise, forward compatibility is generally not a big deal barring major changes such as the removal of types in v7.

 For version 6.x, you can use the es-6.7.x branch or use one of the older releases (<= 0.9.11).

-Currently we update this libary regularly for the current stable version of Elasticsearch.
-As of v7.0.0, several things have been deprecated in the Java client and the current version of this client has  already addressed all relevant deprecations.
-A big upcoming change with v8 will be the removal of document types in Elasticsearch.
-If you need types, you can still configure them with the current version of the client but they default to null.
-With Elasticsearch 8 we will remove all support for those.

-## Features (done)

-- CRUD: index, update, get and delete of any jackson serializable object
-- Reliable update with retries and optimistic locking that uses a `T -> T` lambda to transform what is in the index to what it needs to be.
-Retry kicks in if there's a version conflict and it simply re-fetches the latest version and applies the lambda.
-- Bulk indexing with support for index, update, and delete.
-Supports callbacks for items and takes care of sending and creating bulk requests.
-The default callback can take care of retrying updates if they fail with a conflict if you set retryConflictingUpdates to a non zero value.
-- Easy search with jackson based result mapping
-- Easy scrolling search, also with jackson based result mapping.
-You can do this with the same method that does the normal paged search simply by setting `scrolling = true` (defaults to false)

-## Future feature ideas/TODO/Doing

-Mostly I develop on a need to have basis.
-The Elasticsearch API is enormous and there are many features I have never used.
-If it matters to you, feel free to jump in and help.

-Things currently on my horizon:

-- Async / co-routines: this is in progress but not completed yet.
-There is a `SuspendingActionListener` that you can use with all the high level async requests.
-Currently, the only stuff using that is search (non scrolling only), bulk, and a handful of other requests.
-- Index and alias management with read and write alias support built in.
-This is work in progress.
-The daos do support read and write aliases but most of the management features for this are missing.
-Of course you do have access to the relevant APIs directly via the Java client.
-- Cutting down on the builder cruft and boilerplate in the query DSL and use extension methods with parameter defaults.
-Maybe adapt this project: https://github.com/mbuhot/eskotlin
-- Set up CI, travis?
-Github actiona?
-Docker might be tricky.

-If you have any ideas on how to improve this further, file a ticket.
-I'd love to hear your feedback.
+Obviously this lacks a lot of the recent feature work.

 # License